blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ![](./images/inclusion-distance-boxplots.png)

 Since the box plots make the differences in means even more visible, as the next step, formal hypothesis testing has been conducted.
 The null hypothesis is that the mean `InclusionDistanceAvg` values across different values of `NoOfCommittees` are equal across each pair of values of `NoOfCommittees` (ex: (256, 288)).
 The alternative hypothesis is that there are statistically significant differences in means.
 Since at least one of the subsamples is *not* normally distributed, the non-parametric [Dunn test with Bonferroni correction](https://www.statology.org/dunns-test/) is a suitable test.
-The table below shows the results of Dunn test, with a threshold *p*-value of 0.01.
+The table below shows the results of Dunn test obtained using [Python's scikit library](https://scikit-posthocs.readthedocs.io/en/latest/generated/scikit_posthocs.posthoc_dunn/), with a threshold *p*-value of 0.01.

 - Any pairwise test result with *p*-value < 0.01 is indicated in the below matrix with a value of 1.
 - Light blue color denotes the pairs where the subsample in the row has *higher* mean values of `InclusionDistanceAvg` than the subsample in the column.
 For example, when `NoOfCommittees` is 384, the mean `InclusionDistanceAvg` is greater than the mean for `NoOfCommittees` being 416.